 With representation from a range of disciplines within The College at Brockport and from outside the academic community, the IRB strives to give prompt but individualized attention to human research projects.

 New Online Platform

 In response to campus feedback about the proposal submission and review process, the IRB office will be adopting the online platform PACS to handle all proposal activity.
 Overall, this new platform should make the proposal review and approval process less cumbersome and more transparent for all users.

 Beginning July 1, 2018, the PACS system will be the only way to submit IRB proposals.
 Beginning in September 2018, modifications and continuations will also have to be submitted via PACS.
 This includes past projects that require modifications or continuation.
 All researchers and research advisers will need to create an account to access PACS.
 The IRB will be providing online and in person training to help the transition go as smoothly as possible.

 If you will be submitting a research protocol, please visit the PACS page for more information about how to register for a PACS account and submit a study.
 If you will be submitting modifications or a continuation for an existing study, please e-mail the IRB office.

 Student Researchers (and student research advisors):

 As of 10/23/17, all students who submit research proposals (e.g., student principal investigators) are required to take the Students in Research module on CITI.
-Student research proposals will not be approved if this module is not complete.
+Student research proposals will not be approved--and may not be reviewed--if this module is not complete.

 Please note that full-board review proposals submitted after May 4, 2018 may not be reviewed until the beginning of the Fall 2018 semester.
 Expedited and exempt proposals will be reviewed on a limited basis during the summer months.